wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Note that if rehashing is in progress, then both hash table instances will be checked.
 Otherwise, only the first instance is checked.

+The insert operation is implemented in `dictAddRaw()`.
+This function first checks whether the key already exists (in both tables) by calling `_dictKeyIndex()`. `_dictKeyIndex()` returns the index of the bucket on the first hash table if no rehashing is in progress, or returns the index on the second hash table otherwise.
+Besides, the key will not be inserted if it already exists in any of the two tables.
+If the check passes, a new entry object is allocated and linked to the head of the bucket.

 ### Disabling Persistence